Discover common AWS library vulnerabilities and practical steps to keep your SDKs, apps, and cloud infrastructure secure.

 Good security with AWS SDKs isn’t about one-time fixes.
 It’s about building practices into your workflow:

-- Make security checks part of CI/CD (DevSecOps isn’t just a buzzword).
+- Make security checks part of CI/CD pipelines using deployment automation

-- Lock down network access so SDK calls only happen in the right places.
+- Lock down network access so SDK calls happen only where expected

-- Use the AWS Well-Architected Framework as a health check.
+- Use the AWS Well-Architected Framework as a recurring health check

 Wrapping Up